Persona 4: Gameplay

 A standard battle in Persona 4 Golden.
 Certain actions such as a successful attack will prompt a dialogue box on top.
 Players navigate between battle options listed in the box on the bottom-left of the screen, while the character portraits on the right hand of the screen indicate each member's health and magic points.

 Persona 4 blends traditional RPG gameplay with simulation elements.
 The player controls the game's protagonist, a teenage boy who is named by the player, who comes to the town of Inaba for a year.
 Gameplay is divided between the real world of Inaba, where the protagonist carries out his daily life, and the mysterious "TV World", where various dungeons filled with monsters known as Shadows await.
-With the exception of scripted events, such as plot progression or special events, players can choose to spend their day how they like, be it participating in various real world activities, such as joining school clubs, taking part-time jobs, or reading books, or exploring the TV World's dungeons to gain experience and items.
+With the exception of scripted events, such as plot progression or special events, players can choose to spend their day how they like, be it participating in various real world activities, such as joining school clubs, taking part-time jobs, or reading books, or exploring the TV World's dungeons to gain experience and items while progressing the story.
 Days are broken up into various times of day, the most frequently recurring being "After School/Daytime" and "Evening", with most activities causing time to move on.
 Certain activities are limited depending on the time of day, days of the week, and the weather, with most evening activities unavailable if the player visits the TV World that day.
 Furthermore, some activities and dialogue choices may be limited by the protagonist's five attributes; Understanding, Diligence, Courage, Knowledge, and Expression, which can be increased by performing certain activities that build them.
 Whilst the player is free to choose how to spend time, if someone who is trapped in the TV World is not rescued by the time fog appears in town, which takes place after several days of consecutive rain, that person will get killed by the shadows and the game will end, forcing the player to return to a week prior, or load a previous save file.
 As the game progresses, the protagonist forms friendships with other characters known as "Social Links", which are each represented by one of the Major Arcana.
 As these bonds strengthen, the Social Links increase in Rank, which grant bonuses when creating new Personas in the Velvet Room.
 Additionally, strengthening Social Links with the main party members grant them additional abilities, such as the ability to perform a follow-up attack or an additional ability for their Persona.